Ahorts/Ahorts/README.md

-## Hello Friend :)
+## Hello Friend 👋
-I am Godsway Ahortor.
-I just started out on my tech and cybersecurity journey.
+- 🔭 I am Godsway Ahortor.
+- 💬 I just started out on my tech and cybersecurity journey.
-Well.
-That's it for now.
-More updates later!
+- 🤔 Looking for like-minded developers.

 <!--
 **Ahorts/Ahorts** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.